Statement of Policy

 Staff, faculty, or students who believe that a student has not adhered to the Academic Honesty Policy will bring the matter to the attention of the appropriate dean or dean’s designee.
 The dean or designee will investigate the alleged violation, and determine what action, if any, should be taken.
 If action is warranted, the student will be notified of the proposed disciplinary action as well as the date it will be imposed.

-In cases where the authenticity of documents submitted by a student is in question, an investigation is conducted by the director of the Office of Registration and Records.
+In cases where the authenticity of documents submitted by a student is in question, an investigation is conducted by the director of the Office of the Registrar.
 Should the documents submitted by a student be determined to be fraudulent (such as a transcript, diploma, certification, etc.), the student will be notified in writing by the registrar of the violation and the action that the College will take.